-Gary Newman – running for re-election in 2021
+Gary Newman – running for re-election in 2024

 I am running for re-election to the GVEA Board of Directors in District 4.
 The district boundaries and map are shown below.
-While much has been accomplished in the 5 1/2 years I’ve served, the next few years will be critical in guiding the future course of providing safe, reliable and affordable energy to our members.
+While much has been accomplished in the 8 1/2 years I’ve served, the next few years will be critical in guiding the future course of providing safe, reliable and affordable energy to our members.
 GVEA and I recognize that the money GVEA uses to operate is not ours – it’s the members’ money.
 This mean ALL members – residential and business, both commercial and industrial.

 Campaigns tend to play to people’s fears and emotions.
 That’s not me.
 In service as a director, I will be honest in promoting trust with our members.
+The same goes for playing partisan politics.
+GVEA is not a political organization and I intend to keep the focus on serving all our members.

 If I convey nothing else to you, with your trust, I pledge I will continue to serve you on the Board with honesty, integrity, knowledge, diligence, and commitment toward meeting our members’ energy needs for a brighter future.
 I ask for your vote.